vrmeet/thexr/DO_THIS_NEXT.md

+TODO:
+  - update ISystem to:
+      enable systems to be loaded as script tags and will register themselves using a global object

+      AFRAME.registerComponent('foo', {
+  schema: {},
+  init: function () {},
+  update: function () {},
+  tick: function () {},
+  remove: function () {},
+  pause: function () {},
+  play: function () {}
+});

+       dependency: "name of system that needs to be done first"
+       - remove order

+linedef
+  - start vertex
+  - end vertex
+  - front sidedef
+  - back sidedef

+sidedef
+  - upper texture
+  - middle texture
+  - lower texture
+  - x, y offset

+sector
+  - ceiling texture
+  - floor texture
+  - ceiling height
+  - floor height

+I get it now, but apart from sectors. the rest is kind of cumbersome to use I like drawing shapes.
+I like dropping items.

 focus on the experience you'll have in this space that you won't have in other spaces:
 - such as give things to other players
 - have some inventory